Kaushik-Paul/alex-agent/README.md

   - Planner receives portfolio analysis requests via SQS
   - Delegates work to Tagger, Reporter, Charter, and Retirement agents
   - Each agent is a Lambda function implemented with the OpenAI Agents SDK and writes its results back to the database
   - Jobs track the full lifecycle and combine results into a single analysis view
+  - This pattern showcases a production-grade, parallel, tool-using agent system rather than a single monolithic prompt

 ## Tech Stack